slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/07-cloud-connectors.md

 # Cloud Connectors

-SlipStream™ supports a variety of different cloud providers through a set of cloud connectors.
+SlipStream supports a variety of different cloud providers through a set of cloud connectors.
 Generally the connectors for open source cloud providers are also open source; those for commercial providers are released under a proprietary license.